JKatzwinkel/bash/README.md

 prints every occurrence of *any* of the terms.
 Using the option `-a` as the last parameter switches to AND mode, in which only occurrences of *all* terms within a single line are matched.

+> Fun Fact: it is actually possible to store the output of a
+> `grep --color=always ...` into a variable and `echo` the colored output